|My Favourite Planet > English > People > Mistress of Animals|

 Ceramic plate showing a winged goddess with the head of a Gorgon, wearing a split skirt, and holding in each hand a water bird by its neck.
 Made on Kos about 600 BC.
-From Kamiros, Rhodes.

-diameter 32 cm, weight: 1.19 kg.
+Excavated during the 1950s at Kamiros, western diameter 32 cm, weight: 1.19 kg.